The terrible cost of peace between Israel and Hamas: In numbers

 The number of 2,000-pound bombs the US sent to Israel between 7 October 2023 and June 2024, alongside thousands of Hellfire missiles.

-In August last year, the US approved the sale of $20billion in fighter jets and other military equipment across years-long contracts.
+In August last year, the US approved the sale of $20bn in fighter jets and other military equipment across years-long contracts.

 The number of targets Israel’s military says it has struck in Gaza since launching an offensive into the region on 8 October.

-The amount of aid committed by the UK to Gaza and the occupied West Bank between 2023 and 2024, according to the FCDO.
+The amount of aid committed by the UK to Gaza and the occupied West Bank between 2023 and 2024, according to the UK Foreign Office.

 The number of hospitals (18 out of 36) only partially functional across Gaza, according to latest OCHA figures – with the others having been made inoperable